 d) Many professional photographers are in regular contact with their clients.
 Jen Isackson Photography sends regular updates, reminders and prep guides as we approach your session date.
 You will not be left wondering what you need to do next.
 I also have an online Client Portal where you can track your Client Progress as well.

-e) Finally, you should expect to sign a Photo Release Form granting permission for the photographer to take pictures of your ‘minor’.
+e) You should also expect to sign a Photo Release Form granting permission for the photographer to take pictures of your ‘minor’.
 This is very important, especially in our world of social media.

-At JIP this form is signed in person when you arrive for your newborn session.
+At JIP this form is signed when you arrive for your newborn session.

 Even when we plan ahead and prepare we can't always know the outcome...

 Sometimes birth doesn’t always go as planned.
 There are occasionally tragic, heartbreaking circumstances when parents go home empty handed.
 There is no consolation for this great loss.
 At Jen Isackson Photography full session refunds are given in these circumstances, along with truly heartfelt condolences.

 My hope is that you will be able to connect with your photographer…. to befriend them… to feel confident in their abilities… and to feel welcome!

 When you come to Jen Isackson Photography I love to hear about your experiences becoming a mother.
 I don’t shrink away from the gory bits and I don’t blab stories all over town.
 I feel SO PROUD of every parent who comes in.
 You DID IT!!!!
 It is such a gift, a miracle, a blessing and so unbelievably challengeing.
 Please ask me any questions… I do have 3 children and have been through many familiar things you are now experiencing.
 If I can make the process even a tiny bit easier for you I count myself blessed.

 Contact me today if you are interested in booking a newborn session with Jen Isackson Photography!